qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_table_styling.rst

 * Table widget itself
 * Header

  * Header cells
  * Column visibility button

 * Pane

  * Row and column styling
  * Cell styling
  * Selection
  * Focus Indicator

 * Statusbar
 * Scrollbar
 * Editable Cells (controls like Textfield, SelectBox and ComboBox)

 This tutorial assumes you're implementing all styling changes of the table widget in your own application theme classes.
-If you're new to the theming layer of qooxdoo it's a good idea to recap the manual section for the :doc:`theming layer <ui_table_styling/ui_theming>`.
+If you're new to the theming layer of qooxdoo it's a good idea to recap the manual section for the :doc:`theming layer <ui_theming>`.

 If you're familiar with the theming layer we can dive right into the first topic.